eddelbuettel/drat/README.md

 ### Status

-The package is now available from [CRAN](http://cran.r-project.org).
-A few possible improvements, additions and next steps are listed in the [TODO.md](https://github.com/eddelbuettel/drat/blob/master/inst/TODO.md) file.
+The package is available from [CRAN](http://cran.r-project.org) and starting to get some use.
+Possible improvements, additions and next steps are listed in the
+[TODO.md](https://github.com/eddelbuettel/drat/blob/master/inst/TODO.md)
+file.

 A few drat repositories are starting to appear (besides this one).
-Via a combination of looking at the direct forks as well as GitHub search, I became aware of these:
+An incomplete list (looking at the direct forks as well as GitHub search):

  - [hrbrmstr](https://github.com/hrbrmstr/drat)
  - [yutannihilation](https://github.com/yutannihilation/drat)